 (C) multiplying the mass concentration value calculated in Part (B) of this Subparagraph by the exhaust flow rate, and

-(4) Calculate and record the dry weight of articles dry cleaned.
+(4) calculate and record the dry weight of articles dry cleaned.
 The test shall be repeated for normal operating conditions that encompass at least 30 dryer loads that total not less than 4,000 pounds dry weight and that represent a normal range of variation in fabrics, solvents, load weights, temperatures, flow rates, and process deviations.

 (g) To determine compliance with Subparagraph (c)(2) of this Rule, the owner or operator shall verify that the flow rate of recovered solvent from the solvent recovery dryer at the termination of the recovery phase is no greater than 50 milliliters per minute.
 This one-time procedure shall be conducted for a duration of not less than two weeks during which not less than 50 percent of the dryer loads shall be monitored for their final recovered solvent flow rate.
 Near the end of the recovery cycle, the flow of recovered solvent shall be diverted to a graduated cylinder.
 The cycle shall continue until the minimum flow of solvent is 50 milliliters per minute.
 The type of articles cleaned and the total length of the cycle shall be recorded.